anarchie347/BrainfuckPlus/README.md

 Comments in brainfuck are very easy unless you want to incude of `+-<>.,[]` in your comment

-Brainfuck plus has a dedicated comment character `/` indicating that everything after it on that line should be ignored
+BrainfuckPlus has a dedicated comment character `/` indicating that everything after it on that line should be ignored

 The comments character is not needed, youcan still add comments just by typing them regularly, but `/` allows you to use code characters after them.